 But you know what?

 I was wrong!
-I found out that parents are less likely to want to put their infant child in a larger setting and prefer my more intimate environment.
+I found out that parents are less likely to want to put their infant child in a larger setting and prefer a more intimate environment.
 They want to feel that their baby is getting more attention and my smaller setting is a more logical choice.

 And since my setting is more desirable it should come at a premium price.